orrsella/sbt-sound/README.md

 sound.play(compile in Compile, Sounds.None, Sounds.Pop) // play the 'Pop' sound only when compile fails

-sound.play(test in Test, Sounds.Purr, "/Users/me/Sounds/my-sound.wav") // play 'Purr' when test completes successfully, and
+sound.play(test in Test, Sounds.Purr, "/Users/me/Sounds/my-sound.wav") // play 'Purr' when test completes successfully
-                                                                       // play the local 'my-sound' wav file when it fails
+                                                                       // or the local 'my-sound' wav file when it fails
 ```

-You can configure any TaskKey in the above way
+You can configure any (and as many as you like) sbt `TaskKey`s in the above way.

 ### Stacking

-The way sbt-sound works is by adding `mapR` to every task's completion.
-Because the functionality is tucked on every task, running tasks that depend on other tasks (and execute them), will cause all sounds in the chain to play.
-So if for example you specify a sound for `compile` and `test`, and when running `test` the code compiles because of the `compile` command, both sounds will play.
+The way sbt-sound works is by adding `task <<= (task) mapR { ... }` to every task's completion.
+Because the functionality is tucked on every task you configure in `build.sbt`, running tasks that depend on other tasks (and execute them), will cause all sounds in the chain to play.
+So if, for example, you specify a sound for `compile` and `test`, and when running `test` the code compiles because of the `compile` command, both sounds will play.
 Take that into consideration when configuration which tasks to play sounds for.
+The easiest way to avoid this problem is to define sounds for failing actions, which usually don't trigger the following tasks, thus solving this "problem".

 ## Feedback